On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Orthogonal statistical learning for heterogeneous treatment effects

 \subsection{Examples of orthogonal CATE learners}

-Below we present some of the recently developed methods for CATE estimation, e.g. DR-Learner \citep{Kennedy2020a} and R-Learner \citep{Nie2021}, in light of the framework described above, and we introduce a novel learner.
+Below we present some of the recently developed methods for CATE estimation, e.g. DR-Learner \citep{Kennedy2023} and R-Learner \citep{Nie2021}, in light of the framework described above, and we introduce a novel propensity-score-weighted DR-Learner.